Coronavirus News: Mayor proposes shutdown of nonessential businesses, schools in 9 New York City ZIP codes

 "These 11 zip codes have not yet reached a level of 3% positivity for at least seven consecutive days, but they are edging up toward that level and we are concerned, so again in these areas we're going to go in all these areas, the original nine I mentioned and these 11 ZIP codes we're going to do a huge amount of ongoing outreach," de Blasio said.

-Gyms and outdoor pools will be closed in these 11 areas of concern, but schools will remain open.
-De Blasio said it is possible that some of those 11 neighborhoods could eventually be included to the list of closures, depending on the communities' responses.
+High-risk activities like gyms and outdoor pools will be closed in these 11 areas of concern, but schools will remain open.
+The mayor said it is possible that some of those 11 neighborhoods could eventually be included to the list of closures, depending on the communities' responses.

 The mayor says the plan goes into effect Wednesday because it requires state approval and the neighborhoods need time to prepare.